 Damnation(Music For Nations - 2003)

 Wow, when Opeth says they will experiment with a soft album, they really mean it.
 This album does what Deliverance didn't: It stands on its own as a complete and successful separation of Opeth's two extreme sides.
 Here we can hear Opeth's fluidity and beautiful songwriting from Blackwater Park, as if this is where Akerfeldt's heart really lies now and the messy Deliverance was just a quick stunt to avoid being labeled and accused of various nasty things by fans.
-This is purely melancholic, atmospheric and melodic prog-rock in the vein of Porcupine Tree, Pink Floyd et al, except with maybe more repetition and moodiness.
+This is purely melancholic, atmospheric and melodic prog-rock in the vein of Porcupine Tree, Pink Floyd, Radiohead, et al, except with maybe more repetition and moodiness.
 Plenty of Mellotron/keyboards are also added.
 The prog-aspect expresses itself a lot in the instrumental sections with some syncopated drumming and odd time signatures, but there are a few songs that feel like a standard verse-chorus-verse structure, most of them averaging 5-6 minutes this time.
 Akerfeldt tries various soft vocals, using distortions, mournful and weak timbres, or strongly melodic ones, and while some don't work as well, the majority are very good.
 Now I am hardly a strict metal listener and I enjoy a variety of genres, so I am not biased when I say that this is not quite a masterpiece, but it is definitely a pleasantly dark, involving, unique and interesting release designed for those rainy or subdued nights.
 It may have been better served if it were released under a side-project, but that is a moot point.
-If you're in the mood and are ready for some wistful, dark and beautiful prog-rock, it's superb.
+Keep in mind that I love old Opeth even more, but this does what it set out to do beautifully.
+If you're in the mood, and are ready for some wistful, dark and beautiful prog-rock, it's superb.

 Ghost Reveries(Roadrunner - 2005)